uoftcprg/pokerkit/docs/source/setup.rst

 Importing
 ---------

-In order to use the GameFrame package in your project, you must first import it.
+In order to use the PokerTools package in your project, you must first import it.

 .. code-block:: python

-   from gameframe import *
+   from pokertools import *